hoko/hoko-docs/_posts/2015-02-20-how-to-setup-a-custom-domain.md

 If the domain is not working here's a list of thinkgs to keep in mind:

 1. Have you waited up to 72 hours since you modified DNS?
 In some cases it can take that long before the DNS change fully takes effect.

-2. Log in to your registrar's web site and confirm the A and/or CNAME records(s) you entered match the instructions above.
+2. Log in to your registrar's web site and confirm the **A** or **CNAME** record you entered match the instructions above.

-3. Go to Settings -> Advanced and look in the "Branded Short Domain" section.
-Does the entry in the Custom domain field match the one you used?

-4. If none of these steps work:  if you added or changed CNAME records, some registrars require that the CNAME value ends with a dot (.).
-Try changing the values of your CNAME records from on.fred.me to on.fred.me. (note the trailing dot).
+4. If none of these steps work: if you added or changed a CNAME record, some registrars require that the CNAME value ends with a dot (.).
+Try changing the values of your CNAME records from `l.mydomain.com` to `l.mydomain.com.` (note the trailing dot).

-5. If you want to redirect requests from both `yourdomain.com` and `www.yourdomain.com` you might need to to create just one record with `*.yourdomain.com`.